phouse512/games/games/_posts/2016-11-23-m2k-smash-summit.markdown

 Figure 2 is a breakdown of all of M2K's kills throughout the tournament, grouped by each character.
 Mew2King uses a variety of methods to kill his opponents, but there is a clear gap between Marth's best attacks and the other methods he uses.
-The only edgeguards* with his Marth came from his off-stage forward air combos.
+The only edgeguards[^1] with his Marth came from his off-stage forward air combos.
 The highest average defender % came from up-throws into oblivion, while the lowest non-SD kill came from the forward airs.
 As a note, I am not tracking combos or anything related because of the subjectivity, these